The organisers have extended the deadline for the submission of abstracts for posters for presentation at the conference, until Friday 30th June 2017.

 The programme committee will use selected abstracts to construct themed sessions over the coming months.
-Authors will be informed if their abstract has been accepted before the posting of the near-final programme in June 2017.
+Authors will be informed if their abstract has been accepted as a poster by Monday 3rd July 2017.

 The following is a list of initial topics the programme committee have identified and serves as a guide to what issues abstracts might address: